softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 ## Program Arguments

-The `args` parameter, defined by your main method, provides the ability to receive any program parameters that were passed to `java` program when it was invoked.
+The `args` parameter, defined by your main method, provides the ability to receive any program parameters that were passed to the `java` program when it was invoked.
 If you modify your program to access the `args` parameter, you can use the args to configure how your program works.

 ```java
 public class Hello {